flomotlik/help/_posts/introduction/2011-12-05-about-continuous-integration-and-deployment.markdown

 Furthermore it forces you to think about your infrastructure as a constantly changing system.
 This helps you in providing safeguards that, should something bad happen, allow you to get back to a safe state easily.
 This makes deployment a non-issue as your whole infrastructure is built with constant change in mind.

 Continuous Deployment has several more advantages like quickly testing new features and removing them fast if they don't work.
 Eric Ries gives a great introduction on how continuous deployment is used at IMVU in [his blog](http://www.startuplessonslearned.com/2009/06/why-continuous-deployment.html)

-If you have any more questions send us a tweet to [@Railsonfire](http://twitter.com/Railsonfire) or an email to [flo@railsonfire.com](mailto:flo@railsonfire.com).
-The chat window in the lower right corner of our Site is also there for you.